liuyun313/Deep_binning/README.md

 # Deep_binning
 A program for unsupervised deep learning of contigs features.
 The result of Deep_binning could be used for binning process for other binning tools.

+# Files description

+Deep_binning.py is the Python script for feature learning.

+kmer.py is the Python script to count k-mer features for contigs in fasta format.

+*.CSV files are output files of Deep_binning of metagenomes used in our paper.

 # Basic usage

 Deep_binning is writen in Python and respective TensorFlow should be installed